 In connection with some of its acquisitions, the Company agreed to make additional future payments to the seller contingent upon achievement of specific performance-based milestones by the acquired entities.
-Pursuant to the provisions of Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 805, Business Combinations ("Topic 805"), the Company will re-measure these liabilities each reporting period and record changes in the fair value in its consolidated statement of operations.
-Increases or decreases in the fair value of the contingent consideration liability can result from changes in discount periods and rates, as well as changes in the estimates on the achievement of the performance-based milestones.
+Pursuant to the provisions of Topic 805, the Company will re-measure these liabilities each reporting period and record changes in the fair value in its Condensed Consolidated Statement of Operations and Comprehensive Income.
+Increases or decreases in the fair value of the contingent consideration liability which is measured as the present value of expected future cash flows, a Level 3 measurement in the fair value hierarchy, can result from changes in discount periods and rates, as well as changes in the estimates on the achievement of the performance-based milestones.

-A summary of contingent acquisition consideration as of December 25, 2011 and March 25, 2012 is summarized in the following table (in millions):
+Contingent acquisition consideration as of December 25, 2011 and June 24, 2012 is summarized in the following table (in millions):

 Balance as of December 25, 2011 \$ 7.6

-Cash payments (1.5)
+Cash payments (4.0)

-Balance as of March 25, 2012 \$ 6.1
+Balance as of June 24, 2012 \$ 3.6

-As of March 25, 2012, \$2.5 million is reflected in other current liabilities and \$3.6 million is reflected in other long-term liabilities in the condensed consolidated balance sheet.
+As of June 24, 2012, \$2.5 million is reflected in other current liabilities and \$1.1 million is reflected in other long-term liabilities in the condensed consolidated balance sheet.
+Other than the cash payments noted above, there were no changes in the fair value of contingent consideration for the three and six month periods ended June 24, 2012.